If you have a passion for working with the weather, along with strong mathematical and IT skills, a career as a meteorologist could be for you

 A subsidiary of the Met Office is the Mobile Met Unit (MMU), whose staff are attached to Royal Air Force (RAF) units and may be employed throughout the world on both military exercises and operations.

-Meteorologists are also employed by research centres, such as the:
+You can also find work in research centres, such as the:

 - Walker Institute for Climate System Research

-- private sector weather service providers, see details of corporate members at Royal Meteorological Society (RMetS);
+- private sector weather service providers, see details of corporate members at RMetS

 - media organisations.